Part V

 - Use concrete examples alongside metaphorical language when explaining concepts like the Entangled Firmament

-- Offer visual aids for abstract theoretical foundations (Part II)
+- Offer visual aids when the conceptual frame gets abstract

 Communication protocols: